 Preferred USDA Hardiness Zones

 Recommended for USDA zones 8 through 11, the firebush is not cold hardy.
-Leaves will turn red when temperatures dip into the 40 F range.
+Leaves will turn red when temperatures dip into the 40-degree Fahrenheit range.
 Once the temperatures reach the 30s the leaves will die and drop.
-Even if the foliage dies back all the way to the ground, new shoots will emerge in the spring as long as the roots do not freeze.
+Even if the foliage dies back to the ground, new shoots will emerge in the spring as long as the roots do not freeze.
 Should the ground freeze, the roots will also die, causing the plant to perish.

 Size and Shape

 In warmer climates, firebush can grow as tall as 18 feet with proper support.
-The typical specimen is kept as a four to five foot mounded bush that requires no support.
+The typical specimen is kept as a 4- to 5-foot mounded bush that requires no support.
 In tropical climates where the foliage is not damaged by cool temperatures, it is possible to train firebush to grow as a small tree.

 Firebush requires plenty of heat and full sun for optimal growth.
 Although it will grow in partial shade, it will not bloom as well as it does when given full sun exposure.
 If planted in climates that are subjected to freezing winter temperatures, it should be kept in a container and brought indoors.
 Although drought and heat tolerant, the foliage can be damaged by high winds, so take that into account when choosing a location.

 The firebush is soft-stemmed, having multiple trunks with smooth gray bark.
 Leaves are typically light to dark green and are arranged in whorls of three to five leaves.
-Growing up to six inches long, the leaves are oval in shape and covered with fine hairs.
+Growing up to 6 inches long, the leaves are oval and covered with fine hairs.
 When temperatures are cool, the leaves will turn red to purple.